15 of the best things to do in Chamonix, France

 A traditional Savoyarde meal at a restaurant in Chamonix.
 Matt Munro for Lonely Planet

-From post-piste burgers to Michelin-starred gastronomy, Chamonix has something for everyone.
-Restaurants and European-style pubs cluster most densely around rue des Moulins, but all neighbourhoods are pretty well served with eating options in season.
+From post-piste burgers to Michelin-starred gastronomy, Chamonix has plenty to offer diners.
+Restaurants and European-style pubs cluster most densely around rue des Moulins, but all neighborhoods are pretty well served with eating options in season.

 More bars pepper rue des Moulins, some with terraces overlooking the milky-green River Arve.
 Anglophone dive bar Bard'd Up attracts an international set with its Irish, English and Aussie paraphernalia, pool table, sports screenings, live bands, and club vibe.